PeppyDays/learn-rust-with-tests/src/rust_fundamentals/errors.md

 - Errors are the way to signify failure when calling a function/method
 - Checking for a message written as string in an error would result in a flaky test
-- Used enum and thiserror create to define error types
+- Used enum and thiserror crate to define error types
 - This is not the end of the story with error handling, you can do more sophisticated things but this is just an intro